 #CelebrateUU builds on the concept of U=U, calling on individuals living with HIV to start recognizing and celebrating our anniversaries of having an undetectable viral load.
-In doing so, we build a digital patchwork of survivors and a time capsule of hope for when we end the HIV epidemic.
-We are also educating people on the science behind U=U.
+With this movement, we are putting a face and story to HIV and educating people about the science behind U=U. This is one powerful way to help end the stigma associated with HIV/AIDS.

 Take a #CelebrateUU Selfie!